fosterbarnes/Twitch-Yap-Bot-Installer/README.md

 Follow the on screen instructions to install.

-To uninstall, copy and paste the following then press enter
+To uninstall, copy and paste the following to an admin poweshell window, then press enter

 `iex (irm "https://raw.githubusercontent.com/fosterbarnes/YapFiles/main/YapBotUninstaller.ps1")`